rgrove/sanitize/README.md

 Sanitize
 ========

-Sanitize is a whitelist-based HTML and CSS sanitizer.
-Given a list of acceptable elements, attributes, and CSS properties, Sanitize will remove all unacceptable HTML and/or CSS from a string.
+Sanitize is an allowlist-based HTML and CSS sanitizer.
+It removes all HTML and/or CSS from a string except the elements, attributes, and properties you choose to allow.

 Using a simple configuration syntax, you can tell Sanitize to allow certain HTML elements, certain attributes within those elements, and even certain URL protocols within attributes that contain URLs.
-You can also whitelist CSS properties, @ rules, and URL protocols you wish to allow in elements or attributes containing CSS.
+You can also allow specific CSS properties, @ rules, and URL protocols in elements or attributes containing CSS.
 Any HTML or CSS that you don't explicitly allow will be removed.

 Sanitize is based on [Google's Gumbo HTML5 parser][gumbo], which parses HTML exactly the same way modern browsers do, and [Crass][crass], which parses CSS exactly the same way modern browsers do.
-As long as your whitelist config only allows safe markup and CSS, even the most malformed or malicious input will be transformed into safe output.
+As long as your allowlist config only allows safe markup and CSS, even the most malformed or malicious input will be transformed into safe output.